MilosMoskic/ExpenseTracker/README.md

 # ExpenseTracker
-Simple Expense Tracker web app. <br /> You can use this web app to keep track of your expenses. <br /> This application gives users ability to add, edit and delete categories, which are used for transaction.
+Simple Expense Tracker web app. <br /> You can use this web app to keep track of your expenses. <br /> This application gives users ability to add, edit and delete categories, which are used for transactions.<br />
 Same as categories, users have ability to add, edit and delete transactions.

 ## Built with